Products of consecutive integers with unusual anatomy: Notation and basic estimates

 \begin{remark} Using a more refined version of the divisor bound, one can improve the $x^{o(1)}$ factors in the above bounds slightly to $x^{O(1/\log_2 x)}$.
 The proof of \Cref{powercount} also reveals that for the purposes of improving the $\frac{2}{5}$ exponent, the critical case is when $n_1, n_2, m_1, m_2$ are all comparable to $x^{1/5}$.
 A model problem here is to show that the number of integer points on the three-dimensional variety

 of height at most $H$ is $o(H^2)$ as $H \to \infty$; by using the arguments from \cite{aktas}, this would allow one to improve the right-hand side of \eqref{vbvb} to $o(x^{2/5})$ as $x \to \infty$.
-See \cite{tao-elsholtz}, \cite{hb-cubic} for some other problems on counting integer points on varieties that have a somewhat similar flavor. \end{remark}
+See \cite{tao-elsholtz}, \cite{hb-cubic} for some other problems on counting integer points on varieties that have a somewhat similar flavor.
+In\footnote{We thank Tim Browning for these references.} \cite{browning-vanvalckenborgh}, the question of counting the triples $a,b,c$ of powerful numbers with $a+b=c$ was considered.
+The corresponding model problem \eqref{nm} in this context is that of counting integer points in the five-dimensional variety

+of height at most $H$.
+The arguments in \cite{browning-vanvalckenborgh} give an upper bound of $O(H^{3+o(1)})$, which is analogous to the upper bound of $O(H^{2+o(1)})$ on \eqref{nm} that can be obtained by our methods.
+This was very recently improved to $O(H^{3-\frac{3}{311}+o(1)})$ by Heath-Brown \cite{hb-counting}.
+The arguments rely on extracting additional linear congruence relations between $n_1, n_2, m_1, m_2$ modulo $l_2$, $l_2^2$, and $l_2^3$, after fixing the ratio mod $l_2$ of $m_1 m_2$ and $l_1 l_2$; see \cite[Lemma 4.1]{hb-counting}.
+It is not clear to the author whether similar arguments are available in the lower-dimensional setting of counting points on \eqref{nm}. \end{remark}